 Endorphins are molecules that transport signals in the brain (neurotransmitters) and help the brain to deal with pain and stress.
 They are sometimes called ‘happiness molecules’.
 After just half an hour of moderate physical activity, the brain releases endorphins which can make you feel good.
 However, this feeling typically does not last longer than one or two hours.

 An increase in body temperature because of exercise may be responsible for enhancing mood and reducing feelings of anxiety.
 When the brain temperature increases this may decrease muscle tension and overall feelings of relaxation.

 Neuroplasticity is the brain’s ability to adapt to changes and responses throughout life.
 Impaired neuroplasticity may contribute to poor mental health resulting from the inability to respond and adapt to stress.
 Aerobic exercise may contribute to improved mitochondrial function and neuroplasticity which may lower symptoms of depression or mood-related disorders.

 Physical activity can help distract someone from negative and worrying thoughts leading to an improvement of mood and reduction of depressive symptoms.
 Researchers call this a ‘mental time out’.

 The physiological effects of completing an effortful task such as exercise bring about a feeling of mastery which in itself elevates mood.
 Belief in your own ability to succeed in exercise helps to lift your mood and exercise even more.
 Physical activity is therefore linked to positive self-esteem and less depressive behavior.

 Understand the impact of activity on your mental health with NOWATCH.

-At NOWATCH we believe in a balance.
-We do not track every step you take or each calorie you burn, but want to provide you with an overview on how activity relates to your mental wellbeing.
-Over longer periods of time you can see what activity routine works for your body, mood and mind.
+At NOWATCH we believe in balance.
+We do not track every step you take or each calorie you burn but want to provide you with an overview of how the activities you do relate to your mental wellbeing.
+Over longer periods of time, you can see what activity routine works for your body, mood and mind.